Maximizing Military Benefits for Long-Term Travel

 Learn how to apply on our partner's secure site

-• Earn 60,000 bonus points after you spend $4,000 on eligible purchases in the first 3 months from account opening.
+• Earn 100,000 bonus points + $500 Chase Travel promo credit after you spend $5,000 on purchases in the first 3 months from account opening.

-• Count on Trip Cancellation/Interruption Insurance, Primary coverage with Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more.
+• Trip Cancellation/Interruption Insurance, Auto Rental Coverage, Lost Luggage Insurance, no foreign transaction fees, and more.

 • Learn more in the Chase Sapphire Reserve review